 In March 2014, we completed a financial restructuring, following which we did not own any vessels.
-During 2015 we acquired our current fleet of eight vessels.
+During 2015 we acquired eight of the eleven vessels in our current fleet, and during November 2016, December 2016 and May 2017, we acquired the remaining vessels in our current fleet.
 As a result, we have a limited operating history since our financial restructuring, and therefore limited historical financial results upon which you can evaluate our restructured operations.
-We cannot assure you that we will be successful in operating our fleet.
+We cannot assure you that we will be successful in operating our fleet in the future.